3rd-Stage-ACP-SUE-ABH/Java-Rasterizer/README.md

 ![image](https://github.com/3rd-Stage-ACP-SUE-ABH/ACP-Project/assets/50342436/7f9fe3a3-7112-4691-be62-c63a762cf7e5)

 This is 3 errors working all at once.
-One is the typo above, the other is muliplting vertices in the wrong order to determine barycentric coordinates (this is why it looks triangulated), and the final error is that I forgot to initialize my depth buffer with the maximum negative value possible, instead leaving it to the default of 0.
+One is the typo above, the other is multiplying vertices in the wrong order to determine barycentric coordinates (this is why it looks triangulated), and the final error is that I forgot to initialize my depth buffer with the maximum negative value possible, instead leaving it to the default of 0.

 Correct (I hope!) depth map
 ![image](https://github.com/3rd-Stage-ACP-SUE-ABH/ACP-Project/assets/50342436/fec67688-9340-4f38-8e32-0eaf3961b4e1)